Syncano/codebox/README.md

 - Run `make test` to run code checks and all tests with coverage.
 This will require Go installed on host.
 - During development it is very useful to run dashboard for tests through `goconvey`.
 Install and run through `make goconvey`.
-- Whole project sources are meant to be put in $GOPATH/src path.
-This is especially important during development.
 - To run tests in container run: `make test-in-docker`.

 ## Starting locally